Have a work from home office setup running in no time with these 6 simple tips and essential equipment pieces. You’ll love working in your new space!

 You can watch the live below, or read on for the information.

-Tips and equipment recommendations for communicating with people on devices:
+Tips and equipment recommendations for communicating with people on devices for remote meetings:

 - Place your iPad or phone in a mount so your camera is steady and you can be hands free.
 I use this tripod mount and this gooseneck mount.
 I can’t recommend using a device mount strong enough.
 It is a small investment that will make your life so much easier!